This article was originally published on TECHCRUNCH.COM on December 4, 2019. Written by Peyton Carr.

 However, his investment was made via a SAFE note, which is not abnormal at that early stage in the company’s life.
 But when that SAFE note converted, the aggregate gross assets of the company were well in excess of the $50 million cut off.
 Although his holding period is greater than 5 years and everything else ticked the boxes, the $50 million aggregate gross assets test was not met and he did not qualify.

-Actionable tip: If you are using a SAFE or Convertible Note, it’s important to know that the asset requirement and holding period does not start until you receive the actual shares from the C Corporation.
+Actionable tip: When utilizing a SAFE or Convertible Note, it is crucial to understand that the asset requirement and holding period commences only after the actual shares are received from the C Corporation.

 What happens if I sell my stock or it’s acquired before 5 years?

 You may be able to leverage Section 1045 of the Internal Revenue Code.
-Section 1045 allows for QSBS holders to roll over gains received from the sale of qualifying QSBS, into QSBS of a different issuer(s).
+Read our full article on the Section 1045 Rollover here.
+It allows for QSBS holders to roll over gains received from the sale of qualifying QSBS, into QSBS of a different issuer(s).
 In this situation, you want to be mindful of two key timelines:

 - The original QSBS must be held for more than six months at the time of the disposition